One of the most extreme winter storms in years is set to deliver damaging ice and heavy snow to nearly half the US

 Freezing rain causes ice to build up on surfaces, and its tremendous amount of added weight can bring down trees and power lines.
 The amount of ice in a worst-case scenario for this storm could cause many power outages, some that could be long-lasting.
 But power outages are likely even in the most likely scenario.

-Portions of the South from northern and eastern Texas into the lower-Mississippi and Tennessee valleys, northern Georgia and parts of the Carolinas are at greatest risk for significant icing and power outages based on the current forecast.
-This includes major cities such as Atlanta, Dallas-Fort Worth, Charlotte, Huntsville, Alabama, and Memphis, Tennessee.
+Portions of the South from northern and eastern Texas into the lower-Mississippi and Tennessee valleys, northern Georgia and parts of the Carolinas and Virginia are at greatest risk for significant icing and power outages based on the current forecast.
+This includes major cities such as Atlanta, Dallas-Fort Worth, Charlotte, Huntsville, Alabama, Little Rock, Arkansas, and Memphis, Tennessee.

 Travel could be brought to a standstill across major cities even with smaller amounts of ice.